reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ### Meta -Annotations

-Meta-annotations are annotations applied to annotations provided by the java.lang package that provide information about the annotation.
+Meta-annotations are annotations applied to annotations provided by the java.lang package that provide information about the annotation to the compiler or the run-time environment.

 **Use Cases for meta-annotations:**